mriedmann/humhub-docker/README.md

 SET_PJAX [1]
 ```

-PJAX is a jQuery plugin that uses AJAX and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. ([ref](https://github.com/yiisoft/jquery-pjax)) This library is known to cause problems with some browsers during installation.
+PJAX is a jQuery plugin that uses Ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. ([ref](https://github.com/yiisoft/jquery-pjax)) This library is known to cause problems with some browsers during installation.
 This container starts with PJAX disabled to improve the installation reliability.
 If this is set (default), PJAX is **enabled** during the **second** startup.
 Set this to `"false"` to permanently disable PJAX.
 Please note that changing this after container-creation has no effect on this behavior.

 ### Mailer Config